-Refer to information provided in your text.
 Create a table of Kohlberg's Three Levels of Moral Reasoning:

-1) First, provide an example of one single "moral situation;" then, 2) FOR EACH OF THE THREE LEVELS, provide: (a) the name of each "level," (b) the typical "age" range, (c) a description of the "goal/emphasis" of each level; and, (d) contrast/describe how people in each of the three levels of reasoning might "respond" to-perceive and judge-your moral situation example (don't forget to answer "yes" or "no," AND "why").
+- 1) First, provide an example of one single "moral situation;" then, - 2) FOR EACH OF THE THREE LEVELS, provide: - (a) the name of each "level," - (b) the typical "age" range, - (c) a description of the "goal/emphasis" of each level; and, - (d) contrast/describe how people in each of the three levels of reasoning might "respond" to-perceive and judge-your moral situation example (don't forget to answer "yes" or "no," AND "why").
 For Example:

-Age Goal/ Emphasis Response Level Situation tion: A classmate acquires the Midterm Exam an offers to give me a copy.
+Age Goal/ Emphasis Response Situation: A classmate acquires the Midterm Exam ar : A classmate acquires the Midterm Exam an offers to give me a copy.
 Should I cheat?
-Preconventional Preconventional 2 - 9 yrs To gain rewards or avoid pur Yes, because I need an "A." No, because if I get caught I will be expelled.
+Preconventional 2 - 9 yrs To gain rewards or avoid nunishment Yes, because I need an "A." No, because if I get caught I will be expelled.